Gageperrin/it-notes/chef.md

 All Cookbooks share a basic file structure.
 The `recipes` directory stores all the recipes with a `default.rb` configuration.
 The default path for the cookbooks directory can be found in the `.chef` directory and changed inside that directory's `knife.rb` file.

 Run `chef generate cookbook [NAME]` to create a cookbook.
 A cookbook can follow the same creation process as a recipe.
 Use `chef-client --local-mode` to run a cookbook locally.

+### Chef Runlists

+RunLists provide a sequence of recipes to be run on each node.
+Syntax: `chef-client --runlist "recipe[Cookbook-Name::Recipe-Name]"`.

+A RunList could, for example, generate a cookbook skeleton, check the syntax, conduct a dry-run test, then a real-run test before provisioning from the recipe.
+Runlists can also run multiple recipes at once.

+### Other Topics

+**Include Recipe**

+For larger recipes, it may be better to split a recipe up into multiple files and invoke each component with the `include_recipe` directive in the main recipe file.

+**Dependencies**

+Dependencies can be used to link other cookbooks through using the directive `depends '[cookbook]'`.

+**Server-Client Model**

+Code is developed on the individual Workstation before it is uploaded to the Chef server where cookbooks and recipes are stored.
+Knife is the utility on the individual workstation that interacts with the server, and it uploads the code when properly configured to communicate with the server.

+Runlists are created on the server to provide an explicit sequence for recipe and cookbook implementation.
+These are generated through the command `knife node run_list add NODE_NAME RUN_LIST_ITEM`.

+These runlists are then deployed on the nodes by executing `knife ssh 'name:*' 'chef-client'` to provision the runlist on each node.

+Other commands:
+* `knife ssl check` checks chef-server connectivity from the workstation
+* `knife cookbook upload cookbook names` to upload the cookbook onto the Chef server
+* `knife cookbook list` to check all uploaded cookbooks.

+**Ohai**

+Ohai is a tool used to collect system configuration data that is run by the chef client to determine the current system state.
+Data from Ohai is returned in JSON format.

+**Kitchen**

+Kitchen can be used for testing by creating a virtual machine, installing chef tools, copying and applying the cookbooks, before cleaning it up.

+**Roles**

+Runlists can be grouped into roles that provide greater abstraction and organization for recycled processes.

+**Environment**

+Environments can provide mirroring between development and production spheres while also providing isolation between them.
+Chef can be used to provision environments with specific attributes that can be used to filter node placement.

+**Supermarket**

+Chef Supermarket is the marketplace for Chef cookbooks, plugins, and other resources.